-Comparison of the legal duties to tackle homelessness and assist people presenting as homeless in England, Wales, Scotland, Northern Ireland.
-In this devolved policy area, increasingly divergent approaches are emerging from the four nations.Jump to full report >>
+A comparison of the legal frameworks for assisting homeless people in England, Wales, Scotland, Northern Ireland.
+In this devolved policy area, divergent approaches are emerging from the four nations.Jump to full report >>

-Housing policy is a devolved matter and increasingly divergent approaches to homelessness are emerging.
+Housing policy is a devolved matter and some divergent approaches to homelessness are emerging.
 All four nations have legislated to introduce a legal duty to secure accommodation for certain homeless applicants but the type of applicant covered and assistance offered differs in each of the nations.

 In Scotland there is now a statutory duty on local authorities to find permanent accommodation for all applicants who are unintentionally homeless or threatened with homelessness.